KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#1/DAY-#3.md

 # Day#3: Log Analysis Basics: Windows PowerShell Logs

 ## Objective:
-The objective of this lab is to introduce students to Windows PowerShell Logs and help them understand how to analyze PowerShell-related events.
-Students will learn how to explore and analyze PowerShell logs to detect suspicious or malicious PowerShell commands that could indicate an attack or compromise.
+The objective of this lab was to gain an understanding of Windows PowerShell Logs and learn how to analyze PowerShell-related events.
+I explored and analyzed PowerShell logs to detect suspicious or malicious commands that could indicate an attack or system compromise.

 ## Lab Setup
 ## Requirements: